30 Things to Do in Pacific Beach San Diego

 6. Bike or Walk on the Oceanfront Boardwalk

-Ocean Walk is a premier oceanfront boardwalk along Pacific Beach.
-The 3.2-mile-long boardwalk begins at Law Street in North Pacific Beach and runs parallel to the shoreline all the way to the South Mission Beach jetty.
+Ocean Front Walk is the premier oceanfront boardwalk along Pacific Beach.
+The 3.2-mile-long boardwalk begins at Law Street in North Pacific Beach and runs parallel to the shoreline all the way south through Mission Beach to the South Mission Beach jetty.
+The dividing line between PB and Mission Beach is Pacific Beach Drive, though there’s nothing marking it.

 This is the perfect place to ride your rented beach cruiser from one end to the other and back, or take a leisurely morning or sunset stroll.

-During summer, the boardwalk can be packed with people from late morning to late evening including some occasional buskers like the Bubble Man.
+During summer, the boardwalk can be packed with people from late morning to late evening, including the occasional entertainer like the locally-famous Bubble Man.

 Things to do in Pacific Beach San Diego: Walk the boardwalk